Last week I popped on over to Redmond to have a chat with the guys at Microsoft on the future of

 Visual C++, MFC, and the new .NET world.
 Instead of presenting a point list of what we can expect

-in the future, I wanted to give you guys a taste of what a visit to Redmond is like, and I'm dead
+in the future, I wanted to give you guys a taste of what a visit to Redmond is like from a

 A quick Thanks goes to Dundas Software and Microsoft for making this trip possible.

 The big question that most people will be asking is "what's the future of MFC?".
 Well, it's

 still here and will be for a while yet.
 An obvious statement no doubt, especially considering